Wedding Flower Preservation Guide

 Why Do Flowers Change Color After Drying?

 Color changes happen because of moisture loss, oxidation, and pigment breakdown.
 White flowers may turn ivory, and pink or red flowers may darken slightly.
 Professional color correction helps restore a natural look.
+You can find more information about color correction in our detailed guide.

 Ready to Preserve Your Bouquet?